 Q: What is an audit action plan and why does an agency need to give OIG one?

-A: When we issue the final report, we request in the transmittal memorandum that you prepare an action plan to address any recommendations we've made.
-The plan should describe the specific actions the agency has taken, or plans to take, in response to our recommendations, as well as a schedule for completion.
-Department Administrative Order (DAO) 213-5 allows the agency 60 days to provide the plan (unless we state otherwise in the memo).
+A: When we issue the final report, we request in the transmittal memorandum that the auditee prepare an action plan to address the report's recommendations.
+The plan should describe the specific actions the agency has taken, or plans to take, in response to our recommendations, as well as a schedule for their completion.
+Department Administrative Order (DAO) 213-5 allows the agency 60 days to provide the plan (unless we state otherwise in the memorandum).

 The Department tracks its operating units’ progress against the recommendations in our audits, evaluations, and other reviews.
 Congress also asks for periodic reports on the status of any recommendations that have not been implemented by the operating unit.
 Therefore, it is important that the agency submit a complete plan within the mandatory time frame and provide updates at the required intervals.

 Q: To whom may questions or issues about OIG's audit and evaluation process be addressed?

 A: Any questions or issues may be addressed with OIG's Principal Assistant Inspector General for Audit and Evaluation, Andrew Katsaros, at 202.482.7859.